TheGgito/SimpleDiscordAutoVCBot/README.md

 3. DISCORD_BOT_TOKEN=your-bot-token-here

 4. Start the bot.
-   Just start the "start-bot.exe" if u are on windows OR on linux "start-bot.sh".
+   Just start the `start-bot.exe` if u are on windows OR on linux `start-bot.sh`.
    ```bash
    node bot-start.js